 endmodule

-ProTip: The last assignment wins in Verilog, so the reset overrides the existing sx
+ProTip: The last assignment wins in Verilog, so the reset overrides existing values for sx

 and sy